-It is important that an unwed father file his legitimation action early in the child’s life, even if he has an amicable relationship with the mother.
+It is important that an unwed father file his legitimation action early in the child’s life, even if he has an amicable relationship with the mother who is not yet divorced.
 The main reason for filing early in the child’s life is that the judge, at his or her discretion, may deny the father’s request if the judge determines that the unwed father waived his right to legitimate the child by waiting too long.

 In the legal action for legitimation, the court will require that the mother and father have a Parenting Plan.
 The Parenting Plan sets out the details of legal custody, physical custody, and the parenting time schedule.
 Generally, in most cases the mother and father will share joint legal custody.
 In regards to physical custody, generally one parent will be granted primary physical custody, meaning the child lives with him or her more than 50% of the time.
 However, in some instances, it is possible that both parents share joint physical custody, meaning that the child lives with the mother 50% of the time and with the father 50% of the time.
 In either scenario, a parenting time schedule will be specified so that there is a schedule to determine when each parent will have physical custody of the child, in the event the parents cannot agree otherwise.
 The mother and father can mutually agree on this parenting plan or have the judge to determine the parenting plan after a trial.

 While filing an action for legitimation through the courts may be more laborious than signing the two-part acknowledgment form, the Parenting Plan that is created through the legal process leaves the mother and father with a roadmap of how to exercise each of their custodial rights, so that they can successfully co-parent together.